dragonwasrobot/dragonwasrobot.github.io/_posts/2016-09-14-an-introduction-to-information-security.md

 Just as the browser can record your browsing history, so can your search engine record your search history.
-Generally, there are few alternatives to good old Google, but if you do not want Google snooping in your browsing history you can use [DuckDuckGo](https://duckduckgo.com/), which I've personally been using for the last few months, with very few hiccups.
+Generally, there are few alternatives to good old Google, but if you do not want Google snooping in your browsing history you can use [DuckDuckGo](https://duckduckgo.com/), which I have personally been using for the last few months, with very few hiccups.

 ### Passwords managers